OllieJones/index-wp-mysql-for-speed/readme.txt

 Seriously, the microwatt hours of electricity saved by faster web site technologies add up fast, especially at WordPress's global scale.

+<h4>How can I learn more about making my WordPress site more efficient?</h4>

+We offer several plugins to help with your site's database efficiency.
+You can [read about them here](https://www.plumislandmedia.net/wordpress/performance/optimizing-wordpress-database-servers/).

 = Credits =
 * Michael Uno for Admin Page Framework.